-- > To achieve Energy Security and Low Carbon Energy Supply that supports the development of Green Industry and Services and avoids deforestation. - > To achieve Sustainable Land Use and Water Resource Management that results in Food Security, appropriate Urban Development and preservation of Biodiversity and Ecosystem Services. - > To ensure Social Protection, Improved Health and Disaster Risk Reduction that reduces vulnerability to climate change impacts.
+- To achieve energy security and low carbon energy supply that supports the development of Green Industry and Services and avoids deforestation. - To achieve sustainable land use and water resource management that results in food security, appropriate urban development and the preservation of biodiversity and ecosystem services. - To ensure social protection, improved health and disaster risk reduction that reduces vulnerability to the impacts of climate change.

-Together these objectives relate to the elements upon which Vision 2050 are built, namely the infrastructure and systems that enable low-carbon growth and sustainable resource use, the natural capital and associated spatial development that ensure sustainable development, and the human capital development and economic inclusion that will build the resilience of the Rwandan people.
+These objectives relate to the elements upon which Vision 2050 is built; namely the infrastructure and systems that enable low-carbon growth and sustainable resource use, the natural capital and associated spatial development that ensure sustainable development, and the human capital development and economic inclusion that will build the resilience of the Rwandan people.

-To fulfil the aspirations of Vision 2050 in an environmentally sound and climate-resilient manner, the revised GGCRS reflects an alternative green growth and climate resilient scenario that drives the achievement of carbon neutrality by 2050, the transition to niche green industry and knowledge-based services, the creative agglomeration of urban settlements to minimise their ecological footprint and ensure resilience, ambitious levels of protection enabling sustainable use of ecological resources in rural landscapes, and appropriate decoupling of the economy and its dependence on primary natural resources.
+To fulfil the aspirations of Vision 2050 in an environmentally sound and climate-resilient manner, the strategy reflects an alternative green growth and climate resilient scenario that drives the achievement of carbon neutrality by 2050, the transition to niche green industry and knowledge-based services, the creative agglomeration of urban settlements to minimise their ecological footprint and ensure resilience, ambitious levels of protection enabling sustainable use of ecological resources in rural landscapes, and appropriate decoupling of the economy and its dependence on primary natural resources.

-In guiding Rwanda's key economic sectors around the identification of measures, interventions and sector actions for green growth and climate resilience, it is important to understand both the individual roles of Rwanda's key economic sectors in catalysing and/or enabling green growth and climate resilience aspirations, as well as their cumulative, cross-sectoral impact at a national scale.
-The Revised GGCRS carries through core Guiding Principles that reflect the same values the Government of Rwanda has upheld in other key planning documents such as Vision 2050, NST-I and the National Environment and Climate Change Policy (2019).
+In guiding Rwanda's key economic sectors around the identification of measures, interventions and sector actions for green growth and climate resilience, it is important to understand both the individual roles of Rwanda's key economic sectors, climate resilience aspirations, and their cumulative, cross-sectoral impact at a national scale.

+The revised GGCRS carries through core guiding principles that reflect the same values the Government of Rwanda has upheld in other key planning documents such as Vision 2050, NST-I and the National Environment and Climate Change Policy (2019).
 These principles are:

-- 1. Achieving efficiency, productivity and prosperity through Economic Growth and Poverty Reduction - 2.
+- 1. Achieving efficiencγ, productivitγ and prosperitγ through Economic Growth and Povertγ Reduction - 2.
 Increasing the quality of life for all Rwandans through an Inclusion and People Focus - 3.
-Protecting the country's natural heritage through Sustainability of the Environment and Natural Resources - 4.
+Protecting the countrγ's natural heritage through Sustainability of the Environment and Natural Resources - 4.
 Connectivity and cooperation through Good Regional and Global Integration